Teresa Baksa: A Pictorial Biography

 Beginnings

 Teresa (Welch) Baksa was born in Boston.
-She grew up 20 miles northwest of Boston in the town of Acton, located in an historically rich area famous for its American Revolutionary War heroes, and for the intellectual and spiritual influence of the 19th century American Transcendentalists, Ralph Waldo Emerson, Henry David Thoreau, and Bronson Alcott.
-In this area there are many monuments dedicated to these great rebels and thinkers of the past, along with main roads and important buildings that bear their names.
+She grew up 20 miles northwest of Boston in the town of Acton, located in an area best described as historically rich in the American Revolutionary War and its heroes, and for the intellectual and spiritual influence of the 19th century American Transcendentalists, Ralph Waldo Emerson, Henry David Thoreau, and Bronson Alcott.
+In the towns of this area there are many monuments dedicated to these great rebels and thinkers of the past, along with main roads and important buildings that bear their names.
 It is an area of total immersion in the roots of American democracy and America’s first significant philosophical movement.
-There is a sense a of the significance of things.
+There is a palpable sense of the significance of things.

 Walden Pond, where Thoreau was inspired to write his masterpiece, “Walden,” was also where Teresa took swimming lessons as a child.